 I’m sure you, somebody who is reading a blog post on cats on a website for a cat behavior consultant, is familiar with catnip.
 The herb is well known for causing cats to get higher than a kite in a windstorm.
 You may have even tried giving your cat some catnip before or given it to them in a toy filled with the kitty frenzy inducing stuff.

-While many people who try giving their cat catnip will note a delightful response of purrs, rolling around, and generally being stoned, catnip only elicits a response in about 60% of cats (though estimates of the exact percentage vary).
+While many people who try giving their cat catnip will note a delightful response of purrs, rolling around, and generally being stoned, catnip only elicits a response in about 60% of cats (though exact numbers vary depending on the source.
 Are there any options to get Fluffy baked as a cake if she doesn’t respond to the ‘nip?

 Boy, are you in for some good news: There are actually a few options out there for cats who don’t respond to catnip.
 You can read up on one option, silver vine, or catnip itself.
 Today we’ll focus on another catnip alternative, though.
 This one may be a bit more familiar to you for reasons unrelated to cats.